AdeleyeAnne/DSA-CAPSTONE-PROJECT./Excel project/Excel Analysis Insight.md

 * Electronics and Computers stand out with the highest average ratings with most reviews.
 #### Review-to-Product Ratio:
 - Some categories (e.g., Office Products, Health & Personal Care) have fewer reviews but higher average discounts.

+#### 💰Pricing & Discount Behavior
+- Heavy Discounts: A gap of over ₹3.1 million between actual and discounted prices shows high promotional efforts.
+- Categories with Highest Prices and Discounts:
+  - Electronics, Home & Kitchen, and Computers & Accessories dominate both high pricing and discounting.
+- High Discount Brackets: Most discounts fall between 21–30%, 41–50%, and even 71–80%, reflecting aggressive markdowns.
+- 662 Products Have ≥ 50% Discount — showcasing a pricing strategy aimed at conversion.
+#### 🎯 Product Category Analysis
+-Highest Discount by Category: Computers & Accessories (94%) — potentially overstocked or seasonal clearance.
+- Average Discount by Category: Electronics lead with highest average discount; Toys & Games offer the least.
+- Price Distribution: Most products are priced below ₹500 — aligns with discount-heavy strategy.
+- High-Value Categories: Electronics, Home & Kitchen, and Computers stand out in terms of revenue contribution and product volume.
+#### 🌟 Ratings & Reviews
+- High Engagement: 17,653 reviews across products; ratings mostly between 3.8 and 4.5, suggesting general customer satisfaction.
+- Top Rated Categories:
+- Electronics: Avg. rating ~8.5
+- Computers: ~8.3
+- Home Improvement: ~7.8
+- Top Products: Identified based on a combination of rating and review volume — indicates popularity and reliability.

+### 📊 Other Key Insights
+- 50%+ Discount Products: 662 products — a major share.
+- Products with Fewer than 1,000 Reviews: 310 — could indicate new listings or low-performing products.
+- Rating vs. Discount: No direct correlation shown — implies customer satisfaction might not always depend on discount level.
+- Review-to-Product Ratio: Categories like Office Products and Health & Personal Care have fewer reviews despite high discounts — a sign of possible low visibility or relevance.

+### ✅ Conclusion & Recommendations
+Discount Strategy is Effective but may need optimization — especially for low-review categories.
+Customer Ratings Are Strong, but product awareness (e.g., in low-review products) should be improved.
+Focus marketing efforts on high-potential categories like Electronics and Computers.
+Consider evaluating ROI on heavily discounted products with low engagement — they may drain margins without strong sales.